 Overall, content marketing is important.
 But, how can you be successful at it?

-As more businesses are increasing their content marketing budget, there’s never been a better time to incorporate content scoring metrics into your marketing campaign.
+As more businesses increase their content marketing budget, there's never been a better time to incorporate content scoring metrics into your marketing campaign.

 What is content scoring?

 Content scoring is the process of assessing and quantifying the true potential of content by tracking how individual content pieces perform in generating and converting leads.

 As an innovative content marketing metric, content scoring helps marketers prioritize only the assets that have a higher probability of generating and converting leads.